Gorenstein isolated quotient singularities of odd prime dimension are cyclic: Introduction

 It is possible to classify finite subgroups in $\sll{2}{{\Bbb C}}$ (cf.\ Theorem~2.4.5 in \cite{Watanabe1}).
 Here, $\sll{n}{{\Bbb C}}$ is the subgroup of $\gl{n}{{\Bbb C}}$ consisting of all matrices of determinant $1$.
 It is well-known that the invariant subring of ${\Bbb C}[X_1,X_2]$ under the linear action of a finite subgroup of $\sll{2}{{\Bbb C}}$ is a hypersurface in ${\Bbb C}^3$ with isolated singularity.

 It is also possible to classify finite subgroups in $\sll{3}{{\Bbb C}}$ (cf.\ Yau-Yu~\cite{YY}).
-Using the classification, it was proved that Gorenstein isolated quotient singularities of dimension three are cyclic (Theorem~A and Theorem~23 in Yau-Yu~\cite{YY}).
+Using the classification, it was proven that Gorenstein isolated quotient singularities of dimension three are cyclic (Theorem~A and Theorem~23 in Yau-Yu~\cite{YY}).